ayushpoddar/my-personal-site/content/posts/object-shapes.md

 end
 ```

-### The problem - Dependency of object attributes to class
+### The problem - Dependency of object attributes on class

 Consider a new class inheriting from `Person`: